rianders/poweringprojects/PITCHME.md

 ---
 ## Adventure: The Power Detective Team/Forensic Experts/Research Scientists
 ---
-## What knowledge do he right now as a power detective?
+## What knowledge does the team need to know?
+* Limited set of ingredients
+* Small challenge

 ---
 ## What Does a Detective Need?
 * Multimeter
 * Variable Power source

 ---
 ## Scene of the crime 1: What has the power?
 A motor has fallen apart on the table.
 What's going on does it work?